FirebaseExtended/experimental-extensions/firestore-notice-extension/PREINSTALL.md

 **Cloud Functions:**

-- **acceptNotices:** Callable function for user to accept current notices.
+- **acknowledgeNotice:** Callable function for user to accept current notices.

 - **createNotices:** Callable function to create a new notices of service agreement.
 This function can be used to implement admin tooling.